interNFT/nft-rfc/nft-rfc-006.md

 dereferenceable, while IID references are only ever URIs (which are not themselves inherently dereferenceable) and IID Resources

-Both base IIDs, IID References (with fragments), and IID Resources (with path parts), are fully conformant URIs and suitable for use in RDF statements.
+Base IIDs, IID References (with fragments), and IID Resources (with path parts), are fully conformant URIs and suitable for use in RDF statements.

-IIDs resolve to IID documents which contain the minimum required metadata for using the NFT.
+IIDs resolve to IID documents which contain the minimum, verifiable required metadata for using the NFT.
 Like a DID Document, it defines a range of features for interacting with the subject.
 It may also provides IID specific properties:

-**AssociatedResources** -- provides a privacy-enabled way to attach digital resources associated with the asset.
+**LinkedResource** -- provides a privacy-enabled way to attach digital resources associated with the asset.
 An optional array of one or more resource descriptors, it provides the metadata required for accessing and using that resource, e.g., type of resource, a proof to